 Be wary of someone who:

-- asks you a lot of questions but doesn’t reveal much about themselves
+asks a lot of questions but doesn’t reveal much about themselves

-- quickly wants to steer you away from the site where you met and communicate by email, text or phone
+rushes you away from the site where you met to communicate by email, text or phone instead

-Never send money, give personal information or give bank details to a person you have never met.
+Never send money or give personal information or bank details to a person you’ve never met in person.